jmahler/msqdev/README.md

 NAME
 ----

-msqdev - file based MegaSquirt control
+msqdev - file based control of a MegaSquirt ecu

 INTRODUCTON
 -----------

-msqdev provides a daemon that enables control of a [MegaSquirt][megasquirt] controller through files and directories.
+msqdev provides file based control of tables/settings in a [MegaSquirt][megasquirt] ecu.
-This design is analogous to the way that Linux provides access to its devices using files and directories under /dev/.
+This design is analogous to the way that Linux provides access to its devices using files and directories under /dev.

-This design has several benefits compared to the typical monster monolith design found in [MegaSquirt][megasquirt], [TunerStudio][tunerstudio] and [MegaTunix][megatunix].
+This design has several benefits compared to gui interfaces such as: [MegaSquirt][megasquirt], [TunerStudio][tunerstudio] and [MegaTunix][megatunix].

   * simple - Changing settings and reading data is as easy as editing and reading from a text file.

-  * experimentation - Experimenting with settings in a methodical way is easily accomplished by writing programs that edit text files.
+  * experimentation - Experimenting with settings is easily accomplished by writing programs that edit text files.
-    A simple example is a script to optimize ignition timing during idle or steady cruising.
-    Using a simple hill climbing technique it could alter the timing until the rpm is maximized.

   * compatibility - All settings are in text files and upgrades between version can be accomplished by writing scripts that convert these files.